-The art of coin making is believed by scholars to be over 2,500 years old.
-From the first hammered coins with their intrinsic metal value to the coins used today in every day all over the world, these small but valuable pieces of metal have captured the imagination of historians, collectors and numismatists for centuries often giving an insight into otherwise lost moments of time.
+The art of coin making is believed to be over 2,500 years old.
+From the first hammered coins with their intrinsic metal value to the coins we use every day all over the world, these small but valuable pieces of metal have captured the imagination of historians, collectors, and investors for centuries.

 The East India Company has a longstanding reputation for excellence and expertise in the world of coin design and production.
 Over three hundred years ago King Charles II awarded The East India Company the right to mint its own coins in the overseas territories under its administration.
 By 1677 The Company was already a trusted exporter of precious metal and by 1835 it had established 14 mints across India, including Bombay, Calcutta, and Madras.

 To this day, The East India Company’s coins are loved and collected all over the world, offering a breath-taking range of intricate designs created in collaboration with the world’s leading designers to tell stories inspired by the past with a fresh, modern twist to the delight of collectors, connoisseurs, and investors alike.